 Oversees the enforcement of Storm Water ordinance.

-Responsible for calculating impervious areas and ERU’s for Utility Billing

 Help to implement water quality monitoring programs and assess the impact of Storm Water runoff on local water bodies.

 Annually evaluate MS4 performance and improvement opportunities in the six minimum controls.

 When spill occurs will recommend actions to mitigate environmental damage.